 Whether you’ve just earned your degree or have years of experience in your field, working with a recruiter can give you an edge over your competition—and access to the best medical jobs on the market.

-A recruiter possesses a large network of contacts including:
+Someone with a staffing recruiter job possesses a large network of contacts including:

 - Hiring managers

 These contacts usually know about open positions long before they’re posted on job boards, and in many cases, they will connect you directly with the hiring manager.